Rapeseed: Cultivation

 Crops from the genus Brassica, including rapeseed, were among the earliest plants to be widely cultivated by humankind as early as 10,000 years ago.
-Rapeseed was being cultivated in India as early as 4000 B.C. and it spread to China and Japan 2000 years ago.
+Rapeseed was being cultivated in India as early as 4000 B.C.E. and it spread to China and Japan 2000 years ago.

 Rapeseed is predominantly cultivated in its winter form in most of Europe and Asia due to the requirement of vernalization to start the process of flowering.
 It is sown in autumn and remains in a leaf rosette on the soil surface during the winter.
 The plant grows a long vertical stem in the next spring followed by lateral branch development.
 It generally flowers in late spring with the process of pod development and ripening occurring over a period of 6–8 weeks until midsummer.

 In Europe, winter rapeseed is grown as an annual break crop in three to four-year rotations with cereals such as wheat and barley, and break crops such as peas and beans.
 This is done to reduce the possibility of pests and diseases being carried over from one crop to another.
 Winter rape is less susceptible to crop failure as it is more vigorous than the summer variety and can compensate for damage done by pests.